Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 10 things to do in Rome in March

-1. Experience the Roman Holy Week
+1. Experience the Roman Easter Week

-If you are planning to travel to Rome during Holy Week and you are not sure when, one of the most emotional days is Palm Sunday, which marks the beginning of Holy Week.
-You will be able to attend a mass officiated by the Pope celebrating Christ's triumphal entry into Jerusalem and see the thousands of faithful gathered with their olive branches, as well as, if you wish, attend the Papal Audience.
-It will be an adventure you can tell your grandchildren about.
+- Palm Sunday kicks off Holy Week and you will be able to attend a mass officiated by the Pope celebrating Christ's triumphal entry into Jerusalem and see the thousands of faithful gathered with their olive branches.

 2. Feel like an emperor at the death of Julius Caesar!

-If you are passionate about history, you can not miss on March 15 the tribute that takes place in Rome for the anniversary of the death of Emperor Julius Caesar, one of the most charismatic and idolized characters of Ancient Rome.
-Specifically, on this day several cultural events are held in the Roman Forum, next to the statue of Julius Caesar.
+If you are passionate about history, you can't miss the March 15 tribute in Rome on the anniversary of the death of Emperor Julius Caesar, one of the most charismatic and idolized characters of Ancient Rome.

-Without a doubt, what surprised me most about this celebration was the reenactment of his death with wonderful actors, which took place in the actual place where he was killed: at the archaeological site of Largo di Torre Argentina, a busy square in the center of the Eternal City.
+Undoubtedly, what surprised me most about this celebration was the reenactment of his death with wonderful actors, which took place in the actual place where he was killed: at the archaeological site of Largo di Torre Argentina, a busy square in the center of the Eternal City.
 It will make your hair stand on end!
 There, you will see the so-called Liberators in disguise, who were the ones who materialized the fateful plan.
 You will take a non-stop trip back in time!

 3. Take part in the Spring Festival!

-One of my favorite pastimes in Rome was strolling through the gardens about to bloom, such as Villa Borghese, where I also discovered the stunning sculptures of Villa Borghese.
-But if you want to experience spring in its purest form, I suggest that at the end of March you go to the steps of Piazza di Spagna, where you will see a festival of colors.
+One of my favorite pastimes in Rome was strolling through the gardens about to bloom, such as Villa Borghese, where I discovered the stunning sculptures of Villa Borghese.
+Also, you can get to know them in a very fun way if you book a Segway tour of Villa Borghese.

-The Spring Festival covers with thousands of white, pink and violet azaleas the baroque stairs of the square, which although they are picturesque all year round, in spring they attract even more attention for the combination of colors that decorate them.
-From there, you can take some of the best snapshots of the Eternal City!
+Another option if you want to experience spring in its purest form at the end of March is to go to the steps of Piazza di Spagna, where you will see a festival of colors.
+The Spring Festival covers with thousands of white, pink and violet azaleas the baroque stairs of the square, which are picturesque all year round, but in springtime in Rome they attract even more attention because of the combination of colors that decorate them.
+From there you can take some of the best snapshots of the Eternal City!

 4. Celebrate St. Patrick's Day like a true Irishman!

-Every March 17 a green wave invades the Eternal City and Irish pubs are transformed to celebrate St. Patrick's Day, the patron saint of Ireland.
+Every March 17, a green wave invades the Eternal City and Irish pubs are transformed to celebrate St. Patrick's Day, the patron saint of Ireland.
 These places are filled with redheads who live in Rome and organize fun activities with beer (the famous pints), folklore and shamrocks in between.
 A tradition that has been adopted by other major cities around the world such as New York, Buenos Aires and Madrid.
 After all, any excuse is good to toast, right?

-St. Patrick's Day also sneaks into the most emblematic monument of the city, the Colosseum of Rome, which is dyed emerald green thanks to a campaign of the Irish Department of Tourism, which every year fills with color the main facades of the planet, including the iconic amphitheater.
-My recommendation, if you are in Italy at this time of the year, is to look for an Irish pub in the capital to toast to the saint, but remember to say "Silent!" to feel like a real Irishman, instead of the traditional "cheers!
+St. Patrick's Day also sneaks into the most emblematic monument of the city, the Colosseum in Rome, which is dyed emerald green thanks to a campaign of the Irish Department of Tourism, which every year fills with color the main facades of the planet, including the iconic amphitheater.

-5. Put yourself to the test in the Rome Marathon
+5. Test yourself at the Rome Marathon

 If one of your new year's resolutions is to lose calories and you want to do it in a unique place, I recommend the marathon held annually in the Eternal City.
 The start of the race is marked in front of the Colosseum, one of Rome' s most famous monuments that has been standing for 2,000 years.
 Is there a better way to get in shape?

-From here, you'll run past fabulous postcard images such as St. Peter's Basilica, the Trevi Fountain, Piazza Navona, the Spanish Steps and many other bohemian and picturesque alleys of the city's historic center.
+From here, you'll run past fabulous postcard images such as St. Peter's Basilica, the Trevi Fountain, Piazza Navona, the Spanish Steps and many other bohemian and picturesque alleyways of the city's historic center.
 You won't want to go back to the gym.

 The lighter version of the marathon